 Georgia penalties and punishments vary in accordance to the seriousness of the drug crime charge and intent.
 Drug trafficking charges would certainly result in stricter punishment than finding drug paraphernalia during a routine traffic stop, for instance.
 Less than an ounce of marijuana is a misdemeanor, and punishment can include up to $1,000 in fines and a year in jail.
 Drugs that fall into Schedules I through V are considered felonies, and prison sentences vary, according to category and whether this is a first offense.

 Drugs do not necessarily have to be in your possession in order to be charged.
 If you are perceived as having control over the drugs near you, or if you are observed attempting to dispose of or hiding suspected drugs, you can also be charged, if it is in fact drugs.

 Instead of trying to defend yourself against drug charges, turn to our nearly 30 years of professional experience.
 We know the courts, the laws and the best methods for protecting your rights and long-term interests.

 The authorities take drug charges seriously.
-Shouldn’t you secure the services of an attorney who takes these matters just as seriously?
-To schedule an appointment to discuss your case, call us at our Alpharetta or Cumming, Georgia, law offices at 800-780-2275, toll free at 866-726-2153, or online by sending us an email.
+Shouldn't you secure the services of an attorney who takes these matters just as seriously?
+To schedule an appointment to discuss your case, call us at our Alpharetta or Cumming, GA, law offices at 800-780-2275, toll free at 866-726-2153, or online by sending us an email.